SEARCHPORTAL PRBBCA / ES

 Top quality research with the utmost integrity

-The international scientific community is increasingly aware of maintaining high standards of good scientific practice and integrity in research.
+The international scientific community is increasingly aware of the importance of maintaining the highest standards of good scientific practice and integrity in research.
 To this end, research institutes around the world are developing and adhering to codes of good practice that establish scientific norms and quality standards.

 At the PRBB, we aim to create an environment conducive to high quality research performed with the utmost integrity.
-To raise awareness of this and help prevent malpractice in science, we have established:
+To raise awareness on this important topic, and help prevent malpractice in science, we have established:

-• Training in scientific integrity: all Biomedicine PhD students at Pompeu Fabra University (UPF) must take the "Science in Action” course.
-In addition, the PRBB and its centres organise various courses related to good scientific practice for its staff, and the PRBB also offers introductory workshops on scientific integrity for external organisations.
+3. Training in scientific integrity: all Biomedicine PhD students at Pompeu Fabra University (UPF) must take the "Science in Action” course.
+In addition, the PRBB and its centres organise various courses related to good scientific practice for their staff, and the PRBB also offers introductory workshops on scientific integrity for external organisations.
+Check also the MOOC course “Introduction to research integrity”

 Innovation